Anna Selina Storace (17651817)

 In 1791, Joseph Haydn arrived in London on the first of his two visits there, during which he achieved wealth and fame and for which composed his twelve London symphonies.
 Storace resumed her friendship and collaboration with Haydn at this time.[28]
 She appeared in the first two of the Salomon concerts that featured Haydn's music.[29]
 She also sang in the ninth and eleventh concerts[30] as well as in the benefit concert for Haydn,[31] and in the concert that celebrated the awarding of an honorary doctorate to Haydn by the University of Oxford.[32]
 She also performed in concerts with Haydn during his second visit in 1794/1795.[33]

-In around 1796 Storace began a long liaison with the tenor John Braham, though they never married.[38]
+By 1796, Storace had begun a long liaison with the tenor John Braham, although they never married.
+Rumors about their affair first appeared in the English newspapers in May 1796.[37]
 Their break-up in 1815 was acrimonious and may have contributed to Storace's sudden death the following year; at any rate their son, William Spencer Harris Braham, certainly believed it had.
-Spencer, who had become an Anglican clergyman and a minor canon of Canterbury Cathedral,[39] years later sought and obtained leave from Queen Victoria to change his family's name to Meadows,[40] his petition having been received on the ground that his wife was the sole heir of her maternal grandfather of that name.
-In his mother's will, bequeathing property to the amount of £50,000, she styled herself a "spinster",[29] though legally speaking she died a widow, predeceasing her widowed mother.
+Spencer, who had become an Anglican clergyman and a minor canon of Canterbury Cathedral,[38] years later sought and obtained leave from Queen Victoria to change his family name to Meadows,[39] his petition having been received on the ground that his wife was the sole heir of her maternal grandfather of that name.[25]

 Storace is buried at St Mary-at-Lambeth (now the Garden Museum), where there is a commemorative plaque.[40]